babochenko/yt-better-algo/README.md

 # BetterAlgo

-A Chrome extension which filters out YouTube's recommended videos based on their usefulness (by default), or whatever other rule you want, using one of available LLMs
+A Chrome extension which filters out YouTube's recommended videos based on their usefulness (by default), or whatever other rule you want, using one of available LLM backends

 When installed, will filter out videos on the https://youtube.com page.
 At the top of the page, you'll see stats: